Stuycs-K/finalproject-10-li-irvin-lou-steven/DEVLOG-Irvin.md

 ### 2025-05-22 - Key Generation
 I was working on Key Generation and made the new keyPair class in order to make key generation/storage easier and cleaner.
 Beginning work on message signing.

+### 2025-05-23/24 - Signing
+Created sign class and ran into issues with the hash class we were planning to use.
+Creates the class Sign and that includes storing the hash and the calculated point for a signature.
+Also changed things to private to make everything streamlined and consistent across different files.

+### 2025-05-25 - Researching .jar files
+Researched how to import .jar file.
+Kept getting information to use maven or gradle, but I am not sure I allowed to use these or IDEs so I will try to manually add the jar file and the depencies.

+### 2025-05-27 - Attempting to implement .jar file
+Created lib and added org.web3j.crypto.jar into it and updated makefile to properly test sign using the necesarry parameters.
+Seems to not work, I try to make it a dependency and google-fu is letting me down.

+###